AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Building

 Third, we download the repositories that have agent activity identified above.
 For each repository, we perform a shallow bare clone starting from April 1st 2025.
-We encounter several failures, typically due to repositories being deleted or marked private, but we still fetch 1.5TB of repositories, which consist of compressed code files.
-To filter for quality, we then process the cloned repositories to find and isolate only the commits that have been merged into the primary branch (typically main or master).
-This effectively filters out agent activity that has not been deemed worthy of merging, a good heuristic of quality.
-The commits that are not yet merged are typically not yet vetted or may have already been deemed poor quality.
+We encounter several failures, typically due to repositories being deleted or marked private, but we still fetch more than 2TB of repositories, which consist of compressed code files.

 Fourth, we use the commit hashes from the second step to get the associated git patch from the downloaded repositories.
 In addition, we filter out changes to files in the \texttt{node\_modules} directory in each patch.
 This directory is where JavaScript projects store their dependencies in source form, and many repositories commit it--often inadvertently--which leads to substantial code duplication \citep{lopes:dejavu}.
 More importantly, although an agent may commit changes under \texttt{node\_modules}, that code originates from third-party packages rather than the agent.
 Including such changes would misattribute work to the agent, so we exclude them.